Updated: Oct 1, 2022

-Sergio came from Brazil and stayed with us in Penticton for the Ultraman endurance challenge.
+Sergio came from Brazil and stayed with my family in Penticton for the Ultraman endurance challenge.
 It is a gruelling three-day ultra-distance event where the triathlete swims, bikes, and runs the equivalent of several Ironman races.
-The race covers five hundred and fifteen km...a ten km swim, 421 km of cycling, and 84 km of running.
+The race covers five hundred and fifteen km—a 10 km swim, 421 km of cycling, and 84 km of running.

-Sergio prepared for years and had to finish several Ironman Triathlons to qualify for this race.
-He had a crew of three adults to help him.
-If any of the support team abandoned Sergio the race would be over for him.
+Sergio had to complete several Ironman competitions to qualify for the Ultraman.
+He had a crew of three adults to help him, however, if any of the support team abandoned Sergio the race would be over for him.
+He would have been disqualified.

 But, Sergio did something shocking when he was almost at the finish line.
 I couldn't believe it.
 He stopped.
 He started to high-five the crowds and celebrate.
 He seemed to have lost sight of the fact that he had to cross the finish line to be officially finished.
 Other athletes ran past him.
 Some of the crowd of witnesses screamed, "Run!!!
 Don't stop now!!!"
 That seemed to snap him out of his euphoric reverie and he continued to run.